2022 FIVB Women's Volleyball Challenger Cup

-The 2022 FIVB Volleyball Women's Challenger Cup was the third edition of the FIVB Volleyball Women's Challenger Cup, an annual women's international volleyball tournament contested by 8 national teams that acts as a qualifier for the FIVB Volleyball Women's Nations League.
-The tournament was held at Krešimir Ćosić Hall in Zadar, Croatia between 28 to 31 July 2022.
+The 2022 FIVB Women's Volleyball Challenger Cup was the third edition of the FIVB Women's Volleyball Challenger Cup, an annual women's international volleyball tournament contested by eight national teams that acts as a qualifier for the FIVB Women's Volleyball Nations League.
+The tournament was held at Krešimir Ćosić Hall in Zadar, Croatia, between 28 and 31 July 2022.

+Four teams made their first appearance in the women's Challenger Cup in this edition: Belgium, Cameroon, France and Kazakhstan.

 Croatia won the title, defeating Belgium in the final, and earned the right to participate in the 2023 Nations League replacing Belgium, the last placed challenger team in the 2022 edition.
 Puerto Rico defeated Colombia in the 3rd place match.

 Qualification

+A total of eight teams qualified for the tournament.

 Format

 The tournament will compete in a knock-out phase (quarterfinals, semifinals, and final), with the host country (Croatia) playing its quarterfinal match against the lowest ranked team among the participating teams.
 The remaining seven teams are placed from 2nd to 8th positions as per the FIVB World Ranking as of 3 July 2022.
 Rankings are shown in brackets except the hosts.